Reviews of Battles Without Honour and Humanity (1973) and related work

 Japan: a country where a badass can knock on the door of his comrade’s widow and ask to pray for his soul at the family altar.
 Criminal gangs beat themselves bloody in post-war Hiroshima from 1946 onwards.
 As stated in the intro to the second film, “For Hirono and a group of young men who had returned from the war, violence was an outlet for their rage as they confronted the chaos of defeat.”
 Here in the first film, the first shot pans across a photo of the mushroom cloud.
 The first scene is of American soldiers chasing a Japanese woman to rape her.
 Hirono Shouzou helps intervene but is later tricked by his yakuza masters and goes to jail until 1954.
 In the end (1956?), he expresses his thoughts on the state of the mob at the funeral of a man he was sent to kill.

-Crime and action, but in realistic mode, thus opposed to earlier yakuza-as-modern-samurai fiction.
+Crime and action in a realistic mode, opposed to earlier yakuza-as-modern-samurai fiction.
 This was the start of the Yakuza Papers pentalogy, which spans several decades.
 This particular entry is a general description of the honourless underworld and the main character’s initial place in it.

 Stylistic innovations include frequent stills, superimposed labels documenting significant appearances and deaths, and perfect musical themes.
 The Homevision DVD set comes with a good bonus disc of documentaries.
 The original title, Jingi-naki Tatakai, means battles without humane, just or dutiful conduct, especially with regard to or formalized as a criminal gang’s “code”.